dabl/dabl/doc/api.rst

 Friendly Machine Learning API
 #############################

-This is a list of all functions and classes provided by fml.
+This is a list of all functions and classes provided by dabl.

-.. currentmodule:: fml
+.. currentmodule:: dabl

 Supervised Models
 =================